 Lunar eclipses occur when Earth's shadow blocks the sun’s light, which otherwise reflects off the moon.
 There are three types — total, partial and penumbral — with the most dramatic being a total lunar eclipse, in which Earth’s shadow completely covers the moon.

-The last lunar eclipse was on April 15, 2014.
-[Related: Blood Moon Photos: Spectacular Total Lunar Eclipse Views by Stargazers]
+The last lunar eclipse was on Oct.

-The next lunar eclipse is on Oct.
 8, 2014.
+[Related: Blood Moon Photos: Total Lunar Eclipse Thrills Skywatchers]

+The next lunar eclipse is on April 4, 2015.
 It will be a total eclipse, best seen from the Pacific Ocean and bordering regions in the Americas, Asia and Australia.

 Throughout history, eclipses have inspired awe and even fear, especially when total lunar eclipses turned the moon blood-red, an effect that terrified people who had no understanding of what causes an eclipse and therefore blamed the events on this god or that.
 Below, you’ll find the science and history of lunar eclipses, learn how they work, and see a list of the next ones on tap.
 [See also our guide to Solar Eclipses.]